-Refrigeration System Review.
-The refrigeration system uses R-22 or R-404a refrigerant, a compressor, a refrigerant float switch, a flooded evaporator (freezer), and warm gas defrost.
-Following the schematic, notice that during the freeze period of the machine's cycle, the compressed discharge gas leaves the compressor and goes to the condenser where it is condensed into liquid by the removal of heat by either air or water passing through the condenser.
-A reservoir of liquid is accumulated in the receiver and flows as required, passing through the filter/drier, the thawing chamber (a lower separate section of the freezer) and the liquid feed solenoid valve (the "A" valve).
-The opening of the "A" valve by the float switch during the freeze cycle allows the liquid to be metered by the hand expansion valve (17).
-The "A" valve opens and closes in response to the float switch and refrigerant level in the freezer.
+Refrigeration System Review The refrigeration system uses R-22 or R-404a refrigerant, a compressor, a refrigerant float switch, expansion valve, a flooded evaporator (freezer), and warm gas defrost.
+Following the schematic, you see that during the freeze period of the machine's cycle, the condenser discharge gas leaves the compressor and goes to the condenser where it is condensed into liquid by the removal of heat by either air or water passing through the condenser.
+A reservoir of liquid is accumulated in the receiver and flows as required, passing through the thawing chamber (a lower separate section of the freezer) then the filter/drier.
+The liquid feed solenoid valves ("A1" and "A2") being open during the freeze cycle allows the liquid to be metered by the float switch as the "A1" valve opens and closes in response to the refrigerant level in the freezer.
 Wet refrigerant floods the evaporator and is in contact with the outside of the ice-making tubes in which water is being circulated.
 The heat contained in this water passes through the wall of the tubes, lowering the temperature of the water, causing it to freeze and form a long tube of ice that adheres to the inside of each of the freezer tubes.
 The flowing water keeps the accumulated ice clear by washing separated solids down into the sump area of the water tank.